intbio/MolModEdu/GROMACS/nucl/README.md

-# Tutorial on simulating molecular dynamics of a nucleosome core particle in Gromacs
+# A detailed Molecular Dynamics tutorial: simulating a nucleosome in Gromacs
-## Directory structure
+## Directory and file structure
-[docs](docs) - documentation for the current tutorial
+[docs](docs) - documentation files for the current tutorial
 [prep](prep) - scripts to prepare the structure for simulations
 [simul](simul) - directory to perform simulations
 [analysis](analysis) - scripts to perform trajectory analysis